MarcDiethelm/xtc/README.md

 * Install the Handlebars/Mustache plugin.
 It will give you syntax highlighting for .hbs files.
 Also you can set the comment style to Handlebars comments once you have the plugin.

+## Template Development and Integration into other backends

+Node-terrific implements some features to help with template integration in different backend systems.

+`/_home` Displays an overview of all user-defined views and modules, i.e. ones whose names don't start with an underscore.
+The page contains links to the views and modules at `/_view/[name]` and `/_module/[name]` respectively.
+If you add the parameter `raw` to the URI, you get the pure HTML of that resource without any surrounding markup, e.g:

+	/_module/example?raw

 ## What this does not (yet)